Business electricity prices

 The standing charge is quoted in pence per day.
 For instance, 30p/day.
 For more information, here’s our complete guide to the business energy standing charge.

-Get the best business electricity deals today.
+Get the best business electricity rates from our UK-based experts

 The most significant factor determining business electricity rates is how much energy your company uses—all business electricity tariffs charge for each kWh of electricity consumed as measured by your meter.